 Discrimination, retaliation, or adverse action in any term or condition of employment, including discharge of an employee for a good faith report of suspected misconduct, is strictly prohibited.

-If you have any questions concerning this Policy or how it applies to specific situations, you should contact your supervisor, the Executive Director or the CAO.
+If you have any questions concerning this Policy or how it applies to specific situations, you should contact your supervisor, the CEO or the CFO.

 The document retention program is intended to preserve documents efficiently.
 This program also establishes a regularly scheduled process for disposing of materials which are no longer needed.
 Finally, this program ensures that AFFB is not exposed to serious legal consequences because documents relevant to a legal proceeding or other matter of import are unintentionally destroyed.